BroadleafCommerce/PresentationLayer/docs/Usage.md

 ### Adding a Template Resolver
 1. Create a bean of class type:
   - `BroadleafClasspathTemplateResolver`
-    - Used if the templates are on the classpath but not in `WEB-INF`
+    - Used if the templates are on the classpath but not in `WEB-INF` and don't need to be aware of the current theme that is being used
       - Example: `src/main/resources/module_style/templates`
   - `BroadleafDatabaseTemplateResolver`
     - Used if the templates are in the database
       - Example: CMS uses this since the templates live in the database
-  - `BroadleafServletTemplateResolver`
+  - `BroadleafThemeAwareTemplateResolver`
-    - Used if the templates are in `WEB-INF`
+    - Used if the templates are in `WEB-INF` or somewhere on the classpath and need to be aware of the current theme
+      - If the templates reside in `WEB-INF` then the prefix should start with `WEB-INF/`
         - Example: Generally, if not exclusively, used to resolve client templates.
+      - If the templates reside elsewhere on the classpath then the prefix should start with `classpath:`
 2. Set a prefix
   - This is the base path to prepend to the beginning of the returned template string.
 Must end in a `/`
     - Example: The default for client's servlet resolver is `/WEB-INF/`